Juicern/RGG-Parsing/README.md

 ## 27 April 2021 Update

-The process is on the below:
+The process is in the below:

 1. Complete the data structures
 2. Complete the graph-replacement algorithm